 Intensive Courses organised by Finn-Guild

 Finn-Guild organises Finnish Language Intensive Study events a few of times a year.
-The dates for this spring's dates are 29 March and 17 May.
+The next Intensive Study Days will be on 28 March and 16 May 2015.

 The prices of the Intensive Study Days are £65 each for Finn-Guild members and £85 for others.